 Research shows that the type of fatty acids consumed is more important than total fat in the diet.
 Individuals with insulin resistance are encouraged to select unsaturated fats in place of saturated and trans fatty acids.
 The impact of long-term intake of saturated fatty acids on insulin resistance is important because as people with diabetes decrease their intake of carbohydrates, they increase their fat intake, especially saturated fat from foods like baked goods and fatty beef.
 A study published in Public Health Nutrition suggests that saturated fat intake should be less than 7 percent of your total energy intake per day.
 (5)

-The intake of foods rich in monounsaturated fatty acids as a component of the Mediterranean diet was reported to improve glycemic control and serum lipids when monounsaturated fatty acids were substituted for carbohydrates and saturated fats.
+The intake of foods rich in monounsaturated fatty acids as a component of the Mediterranean diet (and the keto diet) was reported to improve glycemic control and serum lipids when monounsaturated fatty acids were substituted for carbohydrates and saturated fats.
 This includes fats from olive oil, avocados, nuts and seeds.
 (6)

 People with insulin resistance should also increase foods containing omega-3 fatty acids, specifically by eating at least two servings of wild-caught fatty fish every week, as part of an insulin resistance diet.
 That includes mackerel, salmon, herring, tuna, white fish and sardines.
 Other omega-3 foods include walnuts, chia seeds, flaxseeds, hemp seeds, egg yolks and natto.